Discover how to learn German in Germany or before you move with our helpful guide for non-German speakers relocating to

-Deutsch-Lernen provides 10 online lessons for beginners, 24 at an advanced level, as well as numerous tests and interactive language exercises.
+- Deutsch-Lernen provides 10 online lessons for beginners, 24 at an advanced level, as well as numerous tests and interactive language exercises.

 - FluentU has a collection of authentic videos, audio, and other learning material to help users progress to the next level in lots of languages including German.
 Users can also take a free 15-day trial to see if it is likely to work for them.

 - GermanPod101 provides free podcasts and YouTube videos making it easy to learn not just conversational German but also cultural information that will help you better understand the local way of life.
 More than 1,400 audio and video lessons are available.

 - HelloTalk is a free opportunity to learn from native German speakers by chatting with them online.
 Basically, it operates on the swap principle as your HelloTalk contacts will require you to help them with their English.

 - Italki is a website for users to hire their own language tutors at a reasonable price.
-Hundreds of German teachers are listed and most offer a discounted trial so you can be sure you have one that is right for you.
-If you don’t want to pay for formal lessons, you can use Italki to find a language partner to practice with using Skype.
+Hundreds of German teachers are listed and most offer a discounted trial sessions.
+You can use Italki to find a language partner to practice with using Skype.

 - Radio Lingua Network has some free content that will help you to learn the basics.